 Welcome back to Beyond The Data!
 This month, we’re highlighting Sarah Schoolcraft, our PeopleOps Director.
 She is curious about everything, very open-minded, and goes out of her way to create a safe environment for all our phDers to feel comfortable.

-I’m Sarah Schoolcraft and I grew up in Vermont.
+I grew up in Vermont.
 I’ve been told that Vermont invented “quaint”.
 It’s a jungle of green, mountainous and doesn’t have any billboards!
 I’ve lived in Indiana, Washington, DC, Lithuania, and moved to Minnesota 13 years ago just to be with my brother and his family.
 I’m not sure why I keep moving to cold climates, but the Twin Cities eventually won me over!
 I hope to live internationally again some day and think about it every time I travel out of the country.

 What does People Ops Director mean?
 What do you actually do in any given day?

 Tell us about the People Ops team!
 What is it like working with them every day?
-What can you tell us about your team that we don’t know?

 How long have you been with phData?
 What past experiences have prepared you for your job at phData?